platformsh/platformsh-docs/sites/friday/src/create-apps/app-reference/_index.md

 {{% note %}}

-When using a built-in image, you can only set one runtime per application container.
+When using a single-runtime image, you can only set one runtime per application container.

 {{% /note %}}